Introduction | Budget Data | Funding | Research Funding Opportunities | Strategy for New Investigators

 FIC is committed to providing opportunities for new investigators to engage in international research and training activities.
 The predominant focus of the current FIC programs is on the training of new and upcoming foreign investigators to compete in and contribute to efforts addressing global health research priorities.
 In order to augment these efforts, FIC has developed a research program, called Global Research Initiative Program for New Foreign Investigators (GRIP), which concentrates on establishing research capacity for new investigators in their home countries.

-FIC has also made a change to its long-standing Fogarty International Research Collaboration Award (FIRCA) program.
-Foreign collaborators are now allowed to apply for a competing continuation grant after the first competitive segment has been awarded.
+FIC also allows foreign collaborators from the Fogarty International Research Collaboration Award (FIRCA) program to apply for a competing continuation grant after the first competitive segment has been awarded.

 Additionally, FIC has converted many of its on-going programs to the Program Announcement (PA) format.
 This will allow new investigators the opportunity to compete annually as well as submit amended applications for FIC awards.